• bletours@gmail.com

 Where can I exchange currency?

-You can change your local currency for ngultrum upon arrival at Paro International Airport or at banks, larger hotels and authorised currency exchange businesses in Thimphu.
+You can change your local currency for Ngultrum upon arrival at Paro International Airport or at banks.
+Also there are some larger hotels and authorised currency exchange businesses in Thimphu.

 Are there visitor information centres?